bbauska/UC-Davis-Inter-jQuery/README.md

 do that and that&apos;s just simple HTML they were letting javascript generate there.
 So actionArea.innerHTML = open and close, quote there and I&apos;m going to have a button close button.
-Well, color, roll again, And it&apos;s going to have an id = \"rollagain\", something like that.
-So there&apos;s that, Or we&apos;re going to do another button, open and close it, And in there put Pass and that what&apos;s going to have an id, id =
+Well, color, roll again, And it&apos;s going to have an id = &quot;rollagain&quot;, something like that.
+So there&apos;s that, Or we&apos;re going to do another button, open and close it, And in there put Pass and that what&apos;s going to have an id, id = &quot;pass&quot;.
-\"pass\".
 So, you notice how I do that from the inside out for even typing this stuff because that will keep me from making mistakes.
 That will help me from making mistakes, I might still make mistakes, but that&apos;ll help, okay?
 So we&apos;re going to set that and then we need two